-Emphysematous pyelitis is defined as isolated gas production inside the excretory system, secondary to acute bacterial infection 1.
-It is relatively benign entity, and needs accurate differentiation from emphysematous pyelonephritis, which is much morbid condition.
-It has excellent prognosis with good response to medical management 1.
+Emphysematous pyelitis is defined as isolated gas production inside the excretory system, secondary to acute bacterial infection.
+It is a relatively benign entity and needs accurate differentiation from emphysematous pyelonephritis, which is a much morbid condition.
+It has an excellent prognosis with good response to medical management.

 Symptoms are usually mild, with fever and chills.
 Sometimes flank tenderness with dysuria is present.